apache/tvm-rfcs/rfcs/0025-add-pytorch-tvm.md

 1. Dynamic shape support

-    Currelty we support multiple input_shapes with a bucket policy, which is hacky.
+    Currently we support multiple input_shapes with a bucket policy, which is hacky.
 A more formal implementation will be in our future work.

 2. Zero overhead output